omch-29/RAG-platform-client/README.md

 ---

-## Important: teammates log in, not sign
+## Important: teammates log in, not sign up

 Signing up always creates a **brand new, completely separate workspace**.
 If a colleague signs up instead of logging in, they'll create their own isolated tenant with no access to your documents.
 Give them your workspace slug and have them use the login form.